 Sarastus is a Wayfarer class dinghy made of marine plywood.
-I found her in United Kingdom, where she was brought to Finland in a container ship in winter 2014.
+I found her in United Kingdom from where she was brought to Finland in a container ship to Finland in winter 2014.
 You can find the record of that on the early posts of this blog.

 The boat was built in 1987 as a racing dinghy, and she was taken to races in Canada even.
-After buying her some modifications have been made, to make her more suitable for family cruising.
+Since buying some modifications have been made to make her more suitable for cruising.

 Her name Sarastus means literally “Dawn” in English, but is also the Finnish name chosen for the ship “Dawn Treaded” in Chronicles of Narnia, which is a classic of British children’s literature.

-Some prefer to have an outboard in their Wayfarer, but Sarastus uses the well-trusted oat motor.
+Many prefer to have outboards on their Wayfarers, but Sarastus uses the well-trusted rye-bread-powered motor.
 In other words, two paddles are used when the sails are lowered or wind dies.
-It may be worth mentioning, that in Finland the effect of tides is almost nil.
+It may be worth mentioning that in Finland the effect of tides is almost nil.

 |Draft||0.20 m (8.0 in) centreboard and rudder raised